 AHOPE is WNC’s only day center for people who are homeless.
 We offer services such as access to showers, phones, a mailing address and a safe place for people who are still homeless to begin the process to move out of homelessness and into permanent housing.
 Almost everyone who’s homeless in Buncombe County comes through AHOPE, and it serves as a hub of information & connection to other community resources.

 Most importantly, coming to AHOPE is often someone’s first step out of homelessness and into housing.

 7 a.m. – noon weekdays & 8 a.m. – noon weekends

 Mail (use of our address)

 Referrals to other agencies & community services

 All intake for our Pathways to Permanent Housing program

 Meeting basic needs is a crucial service to the homeless community, but it’s more than that: it’s an engagement tool.
-By meeting some basic needs, AHOPE staff members are able to build relationships with people accessing services and connect them to community resources that will provide a solution to the crises they’re experiencing.
+Our AHOPE staff members build relationships with people accessing services and connect them to community resources that will provide a solution to the crises they’re experiencing.
 AHOPE staff members hand out towels & soap for showers, check mail & pass on phone messages, and provide access to much-needed storage containers, but they also help clients fill out housing applications, get connected to mental health & substance abuse treatment, find medical care, complete disability applications, get food stamps, and find employment.
-AHOPE meets its clients where they are and works with them from that point towards housing & stability.
+AHOPE meets its clients where they are and partners with them to move towards housing & stability.

 Questions or comments?
 Contact Asia James, program director: